SSL | >> | Home | Books | Visit | Explore & More | Events | FAQs | Contacts

 Some of the original photos (1910 to 1916):

 Many men from this area joined-up together, fought together… and died together.
 Some joined-up despite having the chance to remain behind in reserved occupations such as farming; some exaggerated their ages, in order to meet the minimum age requirements.
 A whole generation of young men was decimated, particularly the young front-line officers and NCOs who "led from the front."
 Afterwards, Britain and other countries sorely missed this generation of able young men.
-Also, many women could find no husband so never married, so many women instead went into academe, teaching and successful careers.
-My great grandfather was so devastated by the loss of all four sons, he subsequently lost his farm.
+Also, many women could find no husbands so never married: Many women instead went into academe, teaching and successful careers.
+My great grandfather was so devastated by the loss of all four sons, that he subsequently lost his farm.

 Fighting in the First World War ended (by Paris time) at the 11th hour of the 11th day of the 11th month of 1918, after Germany signed the Armistice of Compiègne.
 Previous armistices had recently eliminated Bulgaria, Austria-Hungary, and the Ottoman Empire from the war.
 The Compiègne Armistice was signed in the personal railway carriage of Marshal Ferdinand Foch, Allied Supreme Commander, located near the village of Rethondes in the Compiègne Forest, Picardy, France, about 60km north of Paris.